frzb/coinboot/README.md

 ### Plugins

 You Coinboot plugins should be placed into  the directory `./plugins`

+You can create your own plugins (see below) or pick these on: https:/coinboot.io/plugins

 ### DHCP configuration